wxsd-sales/video-for-wxcc/README.md

 This document provides instructions to trigger a customer interaction with Webex Contact Center (WxCC).

 ## Overview
 Webex Contact Center (WxCC) offers a comprehensive set of integration capabilities.
-Reading this document you will learn how to set WxCC Entry Points and Queues, Webex Engage and Connect Assets, and the neeed Live Chat Inbound Webex Connect Flow to trigger the interaction.
+Reading this document you will learn how to set WxCC Entry Points and Queues, Webex Engage and Connect Assets, and the need Live Chat Inbound Webex Connect Flow to trigger the interaction.

 ## Prerequisites & Dependencies
 - Webex Connect services must be up and running, you can visit this [link](https://help.webex.com/en-us/article/nee1mb6/Get-started-with-Webex-Contact-Center#Cisco_Task_in_List_GUI.dita_d7731baf-98fb-4a45-8f75-30984a38fa75) to get more details